EsselKobby/odin-projects/README.md

 # odin-projects
-This is a repo showcasing my projects being done when learning on theodinprojects platform and active github pages.
+This is a repo showcasing my projects being done when learning on theodinprojects platform and active github pages..